ricsanfre/pi-cluster/docs/_docs/node.md

 #### Raspberry Pi and x86 nodes

-Open-iscsi is used by Longhorn as a mechanism to expose Volumes within Kuberentes cluster.
-All nodes of the cluster need to be configured as iSCSI initiators, When configurin iSCSI initiator, authentication default parameters should not be included in `iscsid.conf` file and per target authentication parameters need to be specified because Longhorn local iSCSI target is not using any authentication.
+Open-iscsi is used by Longhorn as a mechanism to expose Volumes within Kubernetes cluster.
+All nodes of the cluster need to be configured as iSCSI initiators, When configuring iSCSI initiator, authentication default parameters should not be included in `iscsid.conf` file and per target authentication parameters need to be specified because Longhorn local iSCSI target is not using any authentication.

 iSCSI initiator configuration in cluster nodes has been automated with Ansible developing the ansible role: **ricsanfre.iscsi_initiator**.

 {{site.data.alerts.important}}

-`open-iscsi` is used by Longhorn as a mechanism to expose Volumes within Kuberentes cluster.
+`open-iscsi` is used by Longhorn as a mechanism to expose Volumes within Kubernetes cluster.
 Authentication default parameters should not be included in `iscsid.conf` file and per target authentication parameters need to be specified because Longhorn local iSCSI target is not using any authentication.

 {{site.data.alerts.end}}